Michaelpalacce/HomeLab/README.md

 ### Hardware needed
 - 2 Raspberry pi 4S 8GB
-- 2x 64gb SD cards
+- 2x SSDs ( you can do SD cards but lord have mercy is it slow )
 - MicroSD adapter to install the OS on the card
 - Raspberry Pi case for better form factor
 - the machine you are reading this from ;)